Free disability insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-According to our Policygenius experts, disability insurance costs an average of around $2,200 a year but rates depend mostly on income (as well as your health and other personal details).
+According to our Policygenius experts, disability insurance costs an average of around $2,200 a year, though rates depend mostly on your income (as well as your health and other personal details).

 Think of disability insurance as income protection insurance, so the higher your salary, the more you’ll pay to protect it.
 But the upside is massive — having the right long-term disability coverage means that you’ll be covered if you’re hurt or sick and can’t work, whether it’s for years or even decades.